mupfdev/eszFW/README.md

 by Luis Zuno (@ansimuz).
 Licenced under a [CC-BY-3.0 Licence](http://creativecommons.org/licenses/by/3.0/).

-Every oter work is dedicated to [public domain](https://creativecommons.org/publicdomain/zero/1.0/):
+Every other work is dedicated to [public domain](https://creativecommons.org/publicdomain/zero/1.0/):

 [A platformer in the